 The reason Neave’s image is popular even in some Christian circles is the reasoning that God gave up His beauty and majesty to come down as a regular person just like any one of us, to live life and face problems (even ordinary looks) just like any one of us – which sounds like a grand gesture of grace.

-And He’s made it simple for us by setting before us His most beautiful Son, knowing how easily we are drawn by and our eyes will naturally dwell on objects of beauty.
+He’s made it simple for us by setting before us His most beautiful Son, knowing how easily we are drawn by and will naturally dwell on objects of beauty.